ZinSoeTun/laravel-real-estate-project/README.md

 - For user , If user is not logged in, user can search , view products and visit routes and if user is logged in user can search , view products and visit routes and also like house .
 - For admin , Admin must log in if not admin is not used. so admin can insert products , view messages from user and promote from user to admin
 - Must be careful things
      - Don't open the file without internet
 - If you want to run this file,  you first
      - Download this file or git clone this repository .
      - Open this file on code editer as you like .
      - Type composer install
+     - If a patched version is released https://www.npmjs.com/package/axios ,
-         - Run npm install axios@latest --save-dev
+           run npm install axios@latest --save-dev
      - Install npm and xmapp OR use your local environment .
-         - Open apache server and sql .
+     - Open apache server and sql  OR use other ways you like.
+     - To check any vulnerabilities is existed or not please run npm audit
-         - Then run this command ' php artisan serve '
+     - Then run this commands   ' php artisan serve '
-         - If you want to know whether your project has vulnerabilities or not please run npm audit
 - If you have problems , please visit to laravel official website https://laravel.com/docs/10.x/routing
 - Good luck for your try.😊😊😊😊😊😊😊